perborgen/CV/README.md

 * Mocha
 * Qunit

-### Some articles:
+### Other:
 Other than coding, I enjoy [writing about coding](https://medium.com/@oslokommuneper/machine-learning-in-a-week-a0da25d59850).
-I also like cross country skiing and singing [national romantic songs](https://www.youtube.com/watch?v=4ZueSTd63TA) with my man choir.
+I also like cross country skiing and singing [first bass](https://www.youtube.com/watch?v=4ZueSTd63TA) in a man choir.